 In these situations, we still recommend doing everything you can to find a library where you can at least take full-length MCAT practice tests without distraction, since those are all-day affairs and virtually impossible to shoehorn into quiet times.
 But for practically everything else, this strategy can definitely make the best of the situation.

-A really helpful study tool that’s perfect for getting quality studying done, whether it’s a quick 5 minutes or a marathon three-hour session—and whether you’re at home or out and about, escaping the distractions of home—is Brainscape.
+A really helpful study tool that’s perfect for getting quality studying done, whether it’s a quick 5 minutes or a marathon three-hour session—and whether you’re at home or out and about, escaping the distractions of home—is a digital flashcard app.

 Being able to cope with distractions and a lot of incoming information at once is a pretty important skill for a medical student and, eventually, a doctor to have.
 So, while learning to negotiate distractions during MCAT study may feel like a total pain in the arse, with practice, you’ll figure out how and where you get your best work done, and what to do about the obstacles in your path (or how to ignore them).

-You’ll develop a daily rhythm for your studies and when one environment doesn’t work, you’ll be able to quickly uproot and transition to another.
-And with Brainscape on your phone or device, any free or idle time you have is an opportunity to get quality learning done.
-All of these MCAT study habits will all prove enormously beneficial to you in the future.
+You’ll develop a daily rhythm for your studies, and when one environment doesn’t work, you’ll be able to quickly uproot and transition to another.
+And with a digital flashcard app like RemNote or Brainscape on your phone, any free or idle time you have is an opportunity to get quality learning done.